 There are many more (some to ridiculous to mention), but the above are the main ones.
 As you will see, the responses have been split into 2 categories; the first are about impressing the interviewer and the second set are aligned to finding out more information on the company.

-I will often hear: “The interview is a Two-way process.
+We often hear: “The interview is a Two-way process.
 The company need to sell themselves to me so that I want to work for them”

-It’s hard to disagree with this and I will always speak with my clients before an interview and recommend that they do sell the opportunity as we are working in what many would class as a ‘candidate led market’ where there are often more opportunities being advertised than readily available candidates that are looking to make a move.
+It’s hard to disagree with this and we always speak with our clients before an interview and recommend that they do sell the opportunity as we are working in what many would class as a ‘candidate led market’ where there are often more opportunities being advertised than readily available candidates that are looking to make a move.
 In this case, candidates have more than one option to consider so clients should be selling the opportunity, whilst also trying to gain an understanding of the persons skills and experience and suitability for the role.

 From a candidate perspective, the client selling the role to you is important and it’s great for you to feel the love but it is also a Two-way process for the client so it is more important that you identify and align your objectives in the correct order to ensure you get the best out of the interview.